htc-class/homework-site/src/markdown-pages/year-2/week-24.md

 ---

+- Before you get into the meat of this assignment, type a command to show all of your environment variables, and browse through them for a minute.
+- cat out (or open with vim) your `~/.bashrc` file, to see how some of them are being set.
+Your web dev **ports** are _not_ in that file, but there's a clue in there where you could find them?
+Can you figure out where those variables (like `PROD_API_PORT`, etc.) are defined from looking at your bashrc?
-- For this assignment we want to remove the hardcoded database access information from your app (db name, user, password), and replace it with values read from _environment variables_.
+- Now, for this assignment we want to remove the hardcoded database access information from your app (db name, user, password), and replace it with values read from _environment variables_.
 - To make this happen, you're going to make a very simple clone of the `dotenv`